The amount of interest, calculated daily, that has accumulated on the unpaid amount of your loan.

 EFT (Electronic Funds Transfer):

-The process whereby your bank sends the loan proceeds electronically to your school if the school participates in this program.
+The process whereby a lender sends the loan proceeds electronically to the school.

-A United States citizen, U.S. national, or resident of certain U.S. territories who qualify to borrow under the FFEL or FDL student lending programs.
+A United States citizen, U.S. national, or resident of certain U.S. territories who qualify to borrow under the Federal Direct student lending program.

 Expected Family Contribution (EFC):

-The Free Application for Federal Student Aid (FAFSA) is a standard federal form used to determine your eligibility for most types of financial aid including Federal Government backed loans.
+The Free Application for Federal Student Aid (FAFSA) is a standard federal form used to determine your eligibility for most types of federal financial aid.
 The FAFSA is typically completed early in the year and it requires income, asset, and tax information from the students.

 A temporary postponement of principal and interest payments during which the borrower may only pay the interest on the loan.
 If the borrower chooses not to pay the interest, it will be capitalized at the end of the period.